 Pay a one-off price for the Japan Rail Pass and you’ll get to travel the rest of your time for free (sorta) on a number of train lines throughout Japan – even Shinkansen (bullet) trains.
 Awesome!

-To help you figure out whether or not you need one, the best places to get your pass, and which specific pass you should go for (there are many), we’ve made this guide to getting yourself a Japan Rail Pass to make your life easy!
+To help you figure out whether or not you need one, where to buy a JR Pass, and which specific pass you should go for (there are many), we’ve made this guide to getting yourself a Japan Rail Pass to make your life easy!

 Is a Japan Rail Pass Worth It?